Eden-PHP/Core/README.md

 		);
 > **CRITICAL ERROR** from Eden_Error in /eden/web/test.php on line 54
 >
-> Eden Says: Argument 7 in Exception_In_Me->doSomething() was expecting string or null, however 85.5 was given.
+> Eden Says: Argument 7 in ExceptionInMe->doSomething() was expecting string or null, however 85.5 was given.
 >
 > Eden\Core\Argument->test()	/eden/web/test.php(54)
 > ExceptionInMe->doSomething()	/eden/web/test.php(63)

-By now you should understand all the advantages with an error handler like Eden's.
-With Eden as a whole, not only are we making simplier code but, we can also control how strict our applications can be (in other words "idiot proofing").
+By now you should understand all the advantages with an error handler like *Eden's*.
+With *Eden* as a whole, not only are we making simplier code but, we can also control how strict our applications can be (in other words "idiot proofing").

 ====

 #Contributing to Eden